feamster/COS461-Public/assignments/assignment1/README.md

 0. A long, randomly generated alphanumeric message
 0. A long, randomly generated binary message
 0. Several short messages sent sequentially from separate clients to one server
-0. Several long, random alphaumeric messages sent concurrently from separate clients to one server
+0. Several long, random alphanumeric messages sent concurrently from separate clients to one server

 Run the script as